-Many Louisiana residents facing credit cards and other unsecured debts are searching for a debt relief option that will not only provide much-needed relief, but potentially save a substantial amount of money each month.
-The objective of a debt consolidation program is to combine or "consolidate" multiple high interest unsecured debts into a single, less stressful and more structured payment each month made to a debt consolidation company.
-The debt consolidation, or credit counseling company then has the task of distributing on time payments to each of your creditors until all debts in the program are paid off, or resolved.
-Obviously, for the funds to be distributed to creditors each month by the debt consolidation company, those funds must be available for withdrawal each month from the consumer's account.
-Before we go into more details regarding how a debt consolidation debt relief program works, let's take a moment to understand how a credit card debt consolidation debt relief program compares to a debt consolidation loan.
+Many Louisiana residents struggling with credit cards and other unsecured debts are looking for a debt relief option that will provide much-needed relief, and possibly save them a substantial amount of money each month.
+In seeking relief from a debt consolidation program, consumers will combine or "consolidate" all of their high-interest unsecured debts into a single, less stressful payment each month made to a debt consolidation company.
+The debt consolidation, or credit counseling company then distributes payments on time to each of your creditors until all debts in the program are paid off, or resolved.
+However, before going further into the details of a debt consolidation program, it's important to understand how a credit card debt consolidation program differs from a debt consolidation loan.

-The objectives of both debt consolidation and a standard debt consolidation loan are very similar, but the means of getting relief is quite different.
-In the case of a debt consolidation or debt management plan coordinated with the assistance of a credit or debt counselor, the first task that needs to occur is for the credit or debt counselor to conduct a brief interview with the debtor to gain a clear understanding of the total unsecured debt amount the consumer is carrying, and the amount of money each month that can reasonably be directed to payoff or pay down debts.
-With this information in hand, the credit counselor can then create a personalized plan to "consolidate" multiple high interest debts into a single, more affordable, payment each month.
-These plans, called Debt Management Plans (DMPs) can help consumers resolve debts as quickly as possible, at a pace they can afford.
-It's important to understand that debt management plans are only effective if creditors agree to accept proposals on behalf of the consumer requesting the benefits of lower interest rates and generally more favorable repayment terms.
+While the goals of both debt consolidation debt relief and a standard debt consolidation loan are very similar, the method of getting relief is quite different.
+In the case of a debt consolidation or debt management plan coordinated by a credit or debt counselor, the goal is to gain an understanding of the debt load a consumer is facing, the amount of money each month that can reasonably be allocated to payoff or pay down debts, then design a personalized plan that "consolidates" multiple high-interest consumer debts into a more affordable and more structured payment plan each month.
+These plans allow consumers to resolve debts as quickly as possible, at a pace they can afford.

-In addition, many consumers who choose to pay off credit cards with the proceeds from a debt consolidation loan often may fall victim again to the "plastic promise" of buy now pay later and they end up quickly accumulating a whole new round of credit card debts.
-When this occurs, consumers now have BOTH a debt consolidation loan and multiple high interest credit cards to wrestle with.
-Thus, the situation has gone from bad to worse and the of debt treadmill continues full speed ahead.
+In addition, many consumers who pay off credit cards with a debt consolidation loan actually end up accumulating additional credit card debts quickly.
+In this scenario, the cycle of debt continues as consumers now have BOTH a debt consolidation loan and multiple high-interest credit cards to deal with.
+Thus, the situation has gone from bad to worse.

 How Debt Consolidation Works

-The goal of a debt consolidation, also known as a debt management plan (DMP), is to combine or consolidate multiple high-interest consumer debts into one, more manageable payment each month.
-Through the benefits of debt relief such as lower interest rates and the waiving of late fees and penalties, a debt management plan coordinated with the assistance of a credit counselor or debt counselor can provide personalized assistance for consumers who need a proven, predictable, accelerated pathway to reduce or resolve debts and get on the path to debt-free living.
+Debt consolidation, also known as a debt management program (DMP), combines or consolidates multiple high-interest consumer debts into a single, more manageable and more structured monthly payment.
+Through the benefits of debt relief such as lower, more lenient, interest rates and the waiving of late fees and penalties, a debt management plan coordinated by a credit counselor or debt counselor can be provide personalized assistance for consumers who need a proven, predictable, and accelerated path out of debt.

-How are debt management plans customized for consumers?
-A credit counselor (or debt counselor) typically will interview consumers to gain a clear and accurate record of all of their debts.
-Then they will go through a budget analysis with consumers to determine how much money can be reasonably directed each month to pay down those debts.
-Finally, based on this information, they will create a financial debt reduction game plan (a debt management plan or DMP) and send proposals to each of the consumer's creditors requesting the benefits of debt relief for the individual or family going through a financial hardship.
-These benefits typically include lower interest rates, a waiving of late fees and penalties, and generally more favorable repayment terms.
-Those creditors who agree to the debt provider's proposals are then added to the debt management plan.
-For those that do not, it's important to understand that consumers are still obligated with creditors according to the terms of their original agreements.
-Overall, debt consolidation or debt management plans (DMPs) can be very effective and save a substantial amount of money IF consumers commit fully to STOP using credit cards AND begin the process of paying down the principal amount of debt on time, month after month, at a LOWER INTEREST RATE.
+In order to customize the plan for the consumer, a credit counselor (or debt counselor) typically will interview consumers to gain a clear understanding of all of their debts.
+Then they will conduct a budget analysis with consumers to find out how much money can be realistically allocated each month to pay down those debts.
+Based on the information they've gathered, they will come up with a game plan (a debt management plan or DMP) and send proposals to each of the consumer's creditors requesting the benefits of debt relief for the individual or family experiencing financial hardship.
+These benefits can include lower interest rates, a waiving of late fees and penalties, and generally more favorable repayment terms.
+Those creditors who agree to the proposals are then added to the debt management plan.
+For those that do not, consumers are still obligated with creditors according to the terms of their original agreements.
+Overall, it's important to remember that debt consolidation or debt management plans can be very effective and save a substantial amount of money IF consumers STOP using credit cards and begin the process of paying down the principal amount of debt on time, month after month, at a LOWER INTEREST RATE.